-Beautiful Dominica has a wonderful array of things to see and do, but at the same time the island is small enough to make choosing a base and doing day-trips from there a viable option.
-Every once in a while I get messages asking for my opinion on the best places to stay on the island, so I figured why not write a short guide with some recommendations.
+Beautiful Dominica has a surprising number of things to see, but at the same time the island is small enough to make choosing a base and exploring the surroundings from there a good option.

-Full disclosure: When Stefanie and I explored Dominica, we traveled around and thus stayed in different parts of the island (you can check out my itinerary here), but if you don’t feel like changing accommodations every couple of days, basing yourself in one place during your stay might be the way to go for you.
+When Stefanie and I explored the country, we traveled around and stayed in different parts of the island (you can check out my itinerary here), but if you don’t feel like changing accommodations every couple of days, basing yourself in one place during your stay might be the way to go for you.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.